 Transport and Storage — Claiming Employer Negligence

 The transport and storage sector is perhaps one of the more unsung pillars of British industry.
-The ability to migrate both people and goods over long distances quickly has helped to reshape how we trade, experience and buy things.
-Such infrastructure, especially where freight and warehousing are concerned, has helped grow the internet’s utility and online shopping trends from virtually nothing to dominating the retail market in under a decade.
-Still, despite its relatively behind-the-scenes, low-key nature, the transport and storage industry is a hotbed for workplace injury and musculoskeletal disorders.
-The sector collectively employs around 5% of the UKs workforce.
+The ability to migrate both people and goods over long distances quickly has helped to reshape how we trade things and experience life.
+Such infrastructure, especially where freight and warehousing is concerned, has helped grow the internet’s utility and online shopping from virtually nothing to dominating the retail market in under a decade.
+Still, despite its relatively behind-the-scenes nature, the transport and storage industry is a hotbed for workplace injury and musculoskeletal disorders.
+The sector collectively employs around 5% of the UK’s workforce.

 Logistics, whilst also spread through the UK, is statistically much worse for employee injuries, fatalities and musculoskeletal disorders.
 This subgroup of transport and storage includes Road Haulage, Warehousing, Freight Ports, Courier and Postal Services, Air Transport of Freight and Cross-cutting.
 In terms of work-related ill-health, air transport, and postal/courier services workers experience a significantly higher rate of musculoskeletal disorders.
 Where injury is concerned, warehouse and, again, postal and courier workers experience a significantly higher rate of injury than that of the national average.